hmRemi/skidlist/README.md

 This repository maintains a list of individuals who have been identified as "skids" in various online communities.

 ## Refactoring
-- Claims he has knowledge within the Java language, was tested and failed horribly.
-Since admitted he's a skid.
+- Stated to possess expertise in the Java programming language but underwent a test that resulted in significant failure.
+Subsequently acknowledged being inexperienced.